-Pumpkin Two Ways and some updates
+Pumpkin Two Ways

 Tis the season for pumpkin.
 Two ways.
 Many weeks ago in fact I began to see pumpkin take over the interwebs.
 I’m pretty late to the game having seen all my favorite bloggers already post pumpkin recipes.
 Better late than never right?

-So back to the pumpkin.
 I popped open a can of pumpkin and pondered what to make with it.
 My assistant was working with me that day to help me get everything ready for the new WR program and she confessed that she had never had “pumpkin anything”.
 I was like WHAT?
 What kind of vegan are you?
 Haha totally just kidding, but I was determined to give this girl something tasty to try with pumpkin.

 We decided to make both a sweet and a savory dish with it.
 Since I eat grain, beans, and green bowls all the time a savory pumpkin sauce sounded perfect to smother all over the top of that.
 And boy was it heavenly.
 It’s picture above with some quinoa and the new “Artisan” Tofurky Sausages (yes I eat package food sometime and yes these were really tasty!).